schmaustech/mqtt-sensors/README.md

 <img src="humidity-microshift.png" style="width: 1000px;" border=0/>

 With my lab in place I decided I wanted ot write something in Perl.
 Some might think why use such an antiquated languange like Perl and part of that is because I am old school.
-For my scenario I envisioned using the humidity sensor to detect when the humidity levels got to high and would then trigger an action on the event to turn on a dehumidifier in plugged into the smart outlet.
+For my scenario I envisioned using the humidity sensor to detect when the humidity levels got too high.
+The threshold would then trigger an action on the event to turn on/off a dehumidifier plugged into the smart outlet.
 The basic process flow looks like the following diagram:

 <img src="perl-humidity.png" style="width: 700px;" border=0/>